objectcraftworks/retiredblog/source/articles/javascript/nodejs/assert/throws/index.markdown

 ## Exceptions

   It's annoying to users when an application displays uncaught generic exceptions.
 Most common are accessing a null object.
-If it's happening in client side in a javascript code, first it annoys users, and second, we, developers don't have any idea of that error.
+If it's happening in the client side in a javascript code, first it annoys users, and second, we, developers don't have any idea of that error.
 So it's worth to take time to handle these scenarios, and display user friendly messages.

   Work is not complete until the code is error safe.
 If you are a defensive programmer, you would want to handle all possible scenarios, so that your code does not throw generic exceptions.